 Photo Summary: Many claims to be the Nurse and Sailor shown in the picture.
 Former nurses Edith Cullen Shain and Greta Friedman are the most likely Nurses and George Mendonça and Carl Muscarello are the most likely Sailors.

 America had been at war for almost 4 years, Germany had finally been knocked out of the conflict three months earlier but Japan still fought on.
-Finally after nightly bombing raids and two cities wiped out by Atomic explosions, Imperial Japan surrendered.
-News traveled like wild fire and on August 14, 1945 America celebrated!
+Finally, after nightly bombing raids and two cities wiped out by Atomic explosions, Imperial Japan surrendered.
+News travelled like wild fire and on August 14, 1945, America celebrated!
 One of the most famous pictures of World War II, Alfred Eisenstaedt captured this image in the revelry at New York’s Time Square.

 Taking the picture